← All articles

 Europe: DMA-driven marketplaces

-In the EU, the marketplaces that matter today are AltStore PAL (the first DMA-licensed iOS marketplace), Epic Games Store on iOS (rolled out across the EU in late 2024), Aptoide (long-standing on Android, now also on iOS in the EU), Setapp Mobile (Apple-focused, subscription model), and several specialised stores including Mobivention’s Pocket Edition and itch.io for indie-focused distribution.
+In the EU, the marketplaces that matter today are AltStore PAL (the first DMA-licensed iOS marketplace), Epic Games Store on iOS (launched across the EU in August 2024), Aptoide (long-standing on Android, now also on iOS in the EU), Setapp Mobile (Apple-focused, subscription model), and several specialised stores including Mobivention’s Pocket Edition and itch.io for indie-focused distribution.
 Volume is uneven: Epic Games Store and Aptoide are doing real numbers in countries with strong indie audiences (Germany, France, the Nordics, Poland), while several niche stores are still finding their identity.
-A newer sub-category is worth watching: games-only curated marketplaces like Skich and Onside, which bet that a focused catalogue beats a general-purpose store for discovery — we break down what Skich and Onside mean for publishers separately.
+A newer sub-category is worth watching: games-only curated marketplaces like Skich and Onside, which bet that a focused catalogue beats a general-purpose store for discovery — we break down what Skich and Onside mean for publishers separately, and if Onside is the one you’re evaluating, our guide to listing on Onside in the EU and Japan walks through eligibility, submission and the fee stack.
 Epic’s mobile store is also about to open to general submission — we cover how to list before Epic’s mobile self-publishing opens separately.
+Aptoide’s iOS marketplace is worth a closer look on the money side, too: it’s the first store there to ship Apple-approved native in-app purchase, and its published iOS split is a flat 80/20 in the developer’s favour — see our guide to Aptoide’s iOS IAP model for what that means for EU publishers.

 Asia: OEM-led storefronts and carrier billing